-Dr. Stewart serves as Director of Interprofessional Education and Assistant Professor of Clinical Science at KGI School of Pharmacy and Health Sciences.
+Dr. Stewart, who joined KGI in August 2015, serves as Director of Interprofessional Education and Assistant Professor of Clinical Science at KGI School of Pharmacy and Health Sciences.
 Prior to joining KGI, Dr. Stewart served as an Assistant Professor in the Department of Pharmacy Practice at Loma Linda University School of Pharmacy for 3 years, where she taught and coordinated the Oncology and Transplant course as well as Pharmaceutical Care Lab II.
 During this time, Dr. Stewart maintained a clinical practice site at the LLU Adult Cancer Center, where she precepted students and residents, educated patients on chemotherapy, provided symptom management recommendations, and evaluated chemotherapy orders.
 In 2014 and 2015, Dr. Stewart was awarded both Teacher of the Year and Preceptor of the Year awards from Loma Linda University.

 Dr. Stewart is currently developing her Oncology practice site, assisting in the coordination of interprofessional education activities for first and second year students, as well as developing interprofessional clinic experiences for third year students.
 She will also teach and coordinate the 3rd year Oncology course and elective at KGI.